csiro-data-school/python/_episodes/09-lists.md

 > {: .solution}
 {: .challenge}

-Another advantage of tuples is that they contain immutable elements that can be used as keys for a dictionary.
+Another advantage of tuples is that they contain immutable elements that can be used as `keys` for a `dictionary`.
 With list, this is not possible.
 We will learn more about keys and dictionaries in our next chapter.

 {% include links.md %}